diojin/mockingjay/docs/java.md

 Immutable objects offers several benefits over conventional mutable object, especially while creating concurrent Java application.
 Immutable object not only guarantees __safe publication__ of object’s state, but also can be __shared among other threads without any external synchronization__.
 In fact JDK itself contains several immutable classes like String, Integer and other wrapper classes.

+__How to create an immutable class__
 1. State of immutable object can not be modified after construction, any modification should result in new immutable object.
 2. All fields of Immutable class should be final.
 3. Object must be properly constructed i.e. object reference must not leak during construction process.
 4. Object should be final in order to restrict sub-class for altering immutability of parent class.

+Apart from above advantages, immutable object has **disadvantage of creating garbage as well**.
+Since immutable object can not be reused and they are just a use and throw.
+String being a prime example, which can create lot of garbage and can potentially slow down application due to heavy garbage collection, but again that's extreme case and if used properly Immutable object adds lot of value

 ##### thread dump